petergridge/Irrigation-V5/README.md

   parent_id: null
   user_id: null
 ```
 An automation can then use this data to fire on the event, in this example it the automation would run only when the *pump* event data is '*switch.pump*'. but you could refine it more to include a specific zone or remove the event data clause and it would run every time the event is triggered.
-Other triggers can be added if there is a use case for them.
-Let me know.
 ``` yaml
 alias: pump_keep_alive
 description: "Let the pump device know that HA is still alive so it does not time out and shut down"